mirfan899/sppas/sppas/doc/06_scripting/62_programming.md

 This section includes examples in Python programming language.
 You may want to try out some of the examples that come with the description.
-In order to do this, execute the Python IDLE - available in the Application-Menu of your operating system), and write the examples after the prompt ">>>".
+In order to do this, execute the Python IDLE - available in the Application-Menu of your operating system, and write the examples after the prompt ">>>".

 ![The Python IDLE logo](./etc/logos/python_idle.png)